Thread Agave (Agave filifera) Care Indoors, Propagation, Problems and Solutions

 Flower

-The flower stalk in Thread Agave is about 11.5 feet tall and is densely loaded with yellowish-green to dark purple flowers which are about 2 inches long.
+The flower stalk in Agave filifera is about 11.5 feet tall and is densely loaded with yellowish-green to dark purple flowers which are about 2 inches long.

 Thread Agave Plant produces a sap that can cause skin dermatitis in sensitive people.
 The leaves of Thread-leaf Agave bear sharp spines which may cause injury if handled with bare hands.
 Always wear gloves when handling the plant.